-Children are welcome to come and stay at Palazzo Belmonte and interconnecting rooms are available but there are no specific child facilities available at the hotel.
+Children are welcome to come and stay at Palazzo Belmonte and interconnecting rooms are available.
+However, there are no specific child facilities available at the hotel.

 The Palazzo restaurant offers Mediterranean cuisine and regional specialities with the emphasis on the use of fresh fish, other sea food and the finest local produce.
 Truly memorable romantic dinners take place al fresco on the suspended gardens of the Belvedere by candlelight under the stars to the gentle sound of the sea.
 In the evening special cocktails can be enjoyed from the pool bar.
 The hotel boasts a fresh water pool and a private golden sandy beach with umbrellas for guests.

 The Palazzo Belmonte is a superb base for exploring the numerous places of interest in this part of Italy.
 The magnificent Doric Temples of Paestum is just 30 minutes away and the archaeological sites of Pompeii, Herculaneum and Oplontis are nearby.
 The legendary Amalfi coast provides an enjoyable day trip and helicopter trips can be arranged to experience the most spectacular views of the coast and places of interest further afield.